 Common Effects of Being Raised by Borderlines

 Growing up with borderline parents can result in several emotional challenges for children.
-They often can’t trust their parents, and they tend to find it hard to trust others as well.
+They often can’t trust their parents and tend to find it hard to trust others.
 Furthermore, because their parents may not have cultivated a strong sense of self, they often grow up feeling uncertain and ashamed of themselves.

 In their adult lives, those raised by parents with BPD may struggle with: